FY2022

 Progress:

-In recent years, many universities have increased the number of input items in the web syllabus, and various descriptions have been required.
-In this training, after confirming the background of why there is such a tendency, participants will discuss what kind of description should be used in each item.
-As the phrase "eight minutes of setup" suggests, if you prepare a substantial syllabus, you can conduct classes that students learn well regardless of their years of experience.
-This training is mainly intended for those who have little experience in university education.
+In recent years, many universities have increased the number of items to be entered in the web syllabus, and various descriptions have been required.
+In this training, after confirming the background of why there is such a tendency, participants will discuss and consider what kind of description should be made in each item.
+As the saying goes, if you have a well-rounded syllabus, you can conduct classes that students learn well, regardless of their years of experience.
+This training is mainly aimed at those who have little experience in teaching at a university.

-Session 5: Basic knowledge on study support for students with disabilities
+Session 5: Basic knowledge of study support for students with disabilities

 Schedule: